 Sometimes the expected value of X is called the mean of X and is denoted by the Greek letter .
 This is the same as the average value in the population from which X is drawn.
 For example, for the chips we find the average value is:

+This is the population version of the average of a collection of numbers.

 Examples